AndersDJohnson/redux-reducer-async/README.md

 })
 ```

-You can provide custom keys (all optional) for each case to be used on the state:
+You can provide custom property names (all optional) for each case to be used on the state:

 ```js
 createReducer('MY_ACTION', {